codurance/site/src/_posts/2020-04-16-functional-programming-in-elixir.md

 The later form makes sense for simple operations.

-In this code this is used to define a `module`, a `public function` and a `private function`
+In this code, this is used to define a `module`, a `public function` and a `private function`

 Line #03 defines a module attribute.
-This is equivalent to a constant in other languages, but is more like a C preprocessor macro.
-Module attributes gets substituted at compile time.
+This is equivalent to a constant in other languages but is more like a C preprocessor macro.
+Module attributes get substituted at compile time.
 You have to define it in the file before you use it.
 You are allowed to redefine it throughout the module.
 These are not visible outside the module nor do they exist at runtime.

-This uses a regex `sigil` `~r` with a unicode switch on the end.
+This uses a regex `sigil` `~r` with a Unicode switch on the end.
 This defines a simple regex that splits on certain characters.
 Sigils are mapped to functions so `~r` becomes `sigil_w/2`.
 You can use this to define your own if you need to.

 Line #05 defines a public function.
 This ends on line #7.
 Elixir has no return statement as the last expression result in a function is the return value.